Energy Efficiency Upgrades in Buildings

 Before the utility can upgrade a property, the owner must consent.
 In the same agreement, the owner agrees to disclose to successor renters or prospective buyers that the utility has made improvements that result in savings for the account holder at that site.
 The agreement provides the owner with language that can be added to a lease agreement, for example.

-Energy Efficiency Institute, Inc., the creator of PAYS, produced a Decision Tool for Utility Managers at the request of Roanoke Electric, which has posted that valuable resource online: www.roanokeelectric.com/pays
+Previously, Energy Efficiency Institute, Inc., the creator of PAYS, produced a Decision Tool for Utility Managers at the request of Roanoke Electric.
+That valuable resource is also still available online: www.roanokeelectric.com/pays